Best Nonprofit Bookkeeping: Mastering Practices and Essential Tips

 Statement of Activities

-The Statement of Activities details a nonprofit’s revenue sources and expenses over a specific period, offering a comprehensive overview of financial performance.
+The Statement of Activities details a nonprofit’s revenue sources and expenses over a specific period, similar to an income statement for a nonprofit, offering a comprehensive overview of financial performance.
 It summarizes annual revenue, expenses, and changes in net assets, crucial for evaluating resource utilization in achieving the mission.

 This statement tracks restricted asset expenditure, showing how funds are used for their intended purposes.
-Analysis of the Statement of Activities provides board members and stakeholders with insights into financial health.
+Analysis of the Statement of Activities provides board members and stakeholders with timely, board-ready reporting and real-time reports to assess financial health.

 Statement of Functional Expenses